Joe Burrow wins 2019 Heisman Trophy as LSU heads into College Football Playoff

 It was originally called the DAC Trophy during its first season but was renamed after New York Downtown Athletic Club's athletic director, John Heisman, following his death in 1936.

-After a flash of lightning nearly blinded Heisman he earned his law degree in the spring of 1892 and received his first coaching job at Oberlin College shortly thereafter.
-He went on to coach at Auburn, Clemson, Washington & Jefferson, Auburn, Clemson, Rice, University of Pennsylvania and Georgia Tech, where he achieved a 33-game win streak.
+After a flash of lightning nearly blinded Heisman, he earned his law degree in the spring of 1892 and received his first coaching job at Oberlin College shortly thereafter.
+He went on to coach at Auburn, Clemson, Washington & Jefferson, Rice, University of Pennsylvania and Georgia Tech, where he achieved a 33-game win streak.

 CLICK HERE TO GET THE FOX NEWS APP